caltechlibrary/ostdlib/README.md

 # ostdlib

 Standard JavaScript objects and functions for use when embedding Otto.
+Also provides a standard REPL experience if desired.